interactive-matter/HTTPClient/README.md

 };
 ```

-* for POST and PUT request a string with additional data can be passed as a string.
+* For POST and PUT request a string with additional data can be passed as a string.
 The data
   has to be in memory.
 Future Versions may have future features.

-* for all requests additional headers can be specified.
+* For all requests additional headers can be specified.
 It works exactly the same was as uri
   parameters:

 ```c++